It’s remarkably easy to think of Google as a person.

 There are more than 3.5 billion searches every day, or about 40,000 search queries every second.
 People turn to search engines for just about everything, whether they’re looking for a nearby restaurant, information on the Crimean War, or directions to a friend’s house.
 In other words, online search is the ultimate gate between you and your customers.

-If you want any chance of capitalizing on this audience of billions or competing with the hundreds of competitors of yours who are already in the digital marketing space, you need to rank higher in SERPs.
+If you want any chance of capitalizing on this audience of billions or competing with the hundreds of competitors of yours who are already in the marketing space, you need to rank higher in SERPs.
 Without some kind of SEO strategy in place, you’re going to lose, and lose hard.

 When you understand this, it becomes impossible to fathom how Google could truly “hate” SEO.
 Its search engine is so powerful, so dominant, and so ubiquitous that business owners almost can’t succeed without harnessing its power.
 SEO in the modern era is just their way of trying to do that.